Fertility

 This offering plate with a stack of five propitious fruits was probably affixed to one of the bed posts for a couple as a wish for male children and longevity.
 The plate sits on a base draped with a stylized ritual cloth and embellished with carved leaves and holds a pomegranate on top to symbolize fertility and the four peaches below are symbols of longevity.

-• Antique Document Holder with Poem and Auspicious Symbols, China (19404XRK) $350
+Antique Document Holder with Poem and Auspicious Symbols, China (19404XRK) $350

-H: 10.75” W: 7” D: 4.5” | FREE SHIPPING
+Ht: 10.75” W: 7” D: 4.5” |FREE SHIPPING WITHIN CONTINENTAL U. S.

-This delicately carved and elaborate document holder was designed to be mounted on a wall held up by its back panel with sumptuously carved floral cutouts and graceful curvilinear embellishments.
+This delicately carved and elaborate document holder was designed for a desk top or to be mounted on a wall held up by its back panel with sumptuously carved floral cutouts and graceful curvilinear embellishments.
 It was clearly intended as a wedding gift as it is embellished with a huge assortment of auspicious symbols for newly weds, with wishes for wealth, glory, harmony, unity, fertility, the birth of sons, longevity among others.
 The scalloped carrier section is covered with with black, red and gilt designs and poems by the very famous Song Dynasty poet Su Shi.
 This would be a wonderful, unique, and appropriate wedding gift to send the bride and groom off with the best possible wishes.

-• Antique Garden Stool with Framed Panels, China (16779ZLSE) $1400
+Antique Garden Stool with Framed Panels, China (16779ZLSE) SPECIAL PRICE

-H: 18.25” W: 12” D: 11.25” | FOR SHIPPING INFORMATION CONTACT US AT 213-568-3030
+H: 18.25” W: 12” D: 11.25” | FOR SHIPPING INFORMATION CONTACT US AT 213-568-3030 or [email protected]

 This stunning antique garden stool has parallel ridges surrounding its body and is a fine and rare piece.
 Hand thrown with a thick high-fired stable body, it has six framed panels with historic and symbolic images against a white background focusing on the finely made and intricate designs surrounded by rich cobalt blue.
 Most garden stools were made in a drum or barrel shape, far fewer were hexagonal and fewer still had auspicious objects and poems framed within the panels.
 This fine piece was created for the garden of a rich family, as cobalt was highly prized and expensive used in sparing amounts unless bound for an an important client.
 This unique piece has not only outstanding rendered panels, but the objects represented there were included to provide a flow of blessings, good wishes, energy and good fortune to those using it.